andzt/yahtzeebot/README.md

 where # is the value of the dice rolled that you would like to keep

+For example:
+>keep 555

+Will keep the three dice that rolled the value 5.
+YahtzeeBot will notify you of a bad keep or score command, so don't try to fool it.

 ### Score a hand
 >score (column_name)